decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 clipSwim.pause()
 ```

-If your scene's code doesn't have a pointer to refer to the clip object directly (for example if you created and assigned the clip in a single statement) you can fetch a clip from the GLTFShape by name using `getClip()`.
+If your scene's code doesn't have a pointer to refer to the clip object directly, you can fetch a clip from the GLTFShape by name using `getClip()`.

 ```ts
 // Create and add clip